 All companies must complete the Film/Television/Video/Photography/Other Commercial Production application, and submit it to:

-- When shooting on campus, you must provide a certificate of general liability insurance with limits of $1 million per occurrence.
-The University of Wisconsin-Madison and its employees are to be named as additional insureds for all days of the shoot.
+- When shooting on campus, you must provide a certificate of general liability insurance with the following limitations:

 - Filming of interior locations is not permitted when classes are in session, with rare exception.
 It is essential to the university that its students, faculty and staff have access to all university facilities.